-There is a little work to do before you can plant your spuds, follow this link for the details and a slideshow on fertilizing and garden preparation.
+There is a little work to do before you can plant your spuds, follow this link for the details on fertilizing and garden preparation for growing potatoes.

 For more slideshows follow this link to the Slideshow Library